InstaPig/Customer_Segmentation_RFM_Analysis/README.md

 This Online Retail II data set contains all the transactions occurring for a UK-based and registered, non-store online retail between 01/12/2010 and 09/12/2011.
 The company mainly sells unique all-occasion gift-ware.
 Many customers of the company are wholesalers.

 ## Data Processing <a name="data_processing"></a>
+The data we have is a one-year records of transactions, with the following attributes:
+- InvoiceNo: Invoice number
+- StockCode: Product code
+- Description: Product name
+- Quantity: The quantities of each product per transaction
+- InvoiceDate: Invoice date and time
+- UnitPrice: Unit price
+- CustomerID: Customer number
+- Country: Country name

+To process it into a useable format, we will need to follow the following steps:
+- Remove records about cancelled orders
+- Remove records that has no CustomerID
+- Pivot the data at the level of Customer:
+  - Group by CustomerID
+  - Find the latest purchase day (Recency)
+  - Total number of orders placed (Frequency)
+  - Total volume of purchase (Monetary)

+Now, we will have all three features regarding R,F,M for each individual customers, and we are ready to convert these features to scores based on their rankings within each category.

 ## RFM Metric Calculation <a name="metric"></a>